 - The percent of the Environment that has host credentials input

 - Any custom filter sets saved from the Remediations page

-The Topology page in Cloud Insight shows you a graphical representation of your AWS environment.
-You can quickly see the relationships between the AWS region your environment is in , as well as how the VPCs, subnets, and EC2 hosts are related.
+The Topology page, which can be found within the Overview main menu tab, shows you a graphical representation of your AWS environment.
+You can quickly see the relationships between the AWS region your environment is in, as well as how the VPCs, subnets, and EC2 hosts are related.

 Any asset shown in the map on the Topology page can be selected for additional information via the meta-data window shown to the right of the map.
 This meta-data window allows you to quickly find asset details such as IP addresses, EC2 instance sizes, specific VPC IDs, and subnet IDs.

 The Topology map also has several toggles, shown above the map in green and gray, that allows different environment views.
 The map above is using the Threat Map toggle.
 This feature color codes all the environmental assets to show the overall security posture and risk of each asset.

 - Scan map - Shows currently scanning assets and the last time an asset was scanned